• Skip to primary navigation

 Or if you'd like to add an extra touch of flavor, sprinkle the tops of the cookies with cinnamon.

-Christmas sprinkled sugar cookies on a wire rack
+Christmas sprinkled sugar cookies on a wire rack.

-Can I Make-Ahead and Freeze Cookies?
+Can I Freeze Sugar Cookies?

 Yes, you can bake and freeze these cookies weeks in advance.